ryankrum/dde-documentation/poisson.1d.exactBC.rst

     net.apply_output_transform(output_transform)

 Now, we have the PDE problem and the network.
 We bulid a ``Model`` and choose the optimizer and learning rate.
-We also implement a learning rate decay to prevent the model from overfitting:
+We also implement a learning rate decay to reduce overfitting of the model.

 .. code-block:: python